Depression Psychology: How Does It Happen

-Depression is a disorder that can be a mild inconvenience from time to time or be completely debilitating.
-For the outsider, it's hard to understand.
-For the one dealing with depression, it's sometimes hard to explain as well.
-In this post, we will explain more about depression and what you can do to treat it.
+Depression is a disorder that can be a mild inconvenience from time to time or completely debilitating.
+For an outsider, it's hard to understand.
+For the one dealing with depression, it's sometimes hard to explain.
+This post will explain more about depression and what you can do to treat it.

 What Is Depression?

 Everyone has a bad day or a day where they feel upset, even if nothing is wrong.
 A depressive disorder involves experiencing chronic feelings of depression, and it is more than feeling sad.
 It can affect your body and the way you live your life.
 Here are a few types of depression.

 Persistent Depressive Disorder (PDD)

 PPD is when you feel depressed for over two years.
 You'll have episodes throughout those years, all differing in severity.
 Sometimes, you'll feel better, but then those symptoms will return.